 Founded by the late Jim MacDonald, the Orkney Wireless Museum contains an expansive collection of electronics from radios, maps, and other transmission devices.

-The Wireless Museum is a great way to learn about the fascinating history of how electronics and transmission technology boomed during WWII, focusing on its impact on events in and around Orkney like Scapa Flow.
+The Wireless Museum is a great way to learn about the fascinating history of how electronics and transmission technology boomed during WWII, focusing on its impact on events in and around Orkney, like at Scapa Flow.

-It’s a great place to take your family and children, with activities and electronic-based games scattered throughout the exhibits of the Museum.
+It’s a great place to take your family and children, with activities and electronic games scattered throughout the exhibits of the Museum.

 Orkney Fossil & Heritage Centre

 Travel back millions of years ago and experience the evolution of Orkney at the Fossil & Heritage Centre, complete with a massive collection of artefacts!

 The Fossil & Heritage Centre introduces you to how Orkney was 350 million years ago and presents fossils and a remarkable geological collection, which then takes you through the many significant historical and heritage events of Orkney.
 There’s no better way to gather a complete view of the islands than a trip down to the Orkney Fossil & Heritage Centre!

 In the Northwest corner of Westray is the beautiful Noup Head Lighthouse, a lighthouse that practically sits on the world’s edge.